Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, and the description does not explain the 'count' and 'start' parameters (likely pagination).
-The description provides no value beyond the schema.
+Schema description coverage is 0%, and the description does not explain the 'count' or 'start' parameters.
+The description must compensate for low coverage but fails to add any meaning.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.